In Britain, general elections are how ‘the people’ decide

 Yes, of course.

-In less than four years, the course of Brexit could be turned on its head if a political party wins power with a manifesto pledge to do just that.
+In the next general election, or the one after that, the course of Brexit could be turned on its head if a political party wins power with a manifesto pledge to do just that.

 ▪ Photo: Conservative Prime Minister Edward Heath, on the steps of 10 Downing Street, after winning the 1970 general election.